 About Me

 I am a Principal Scientist on the Nutrition Innovation team at Hill's Pet Nutrition with expertise in canine cognition and behavior.
-In this role, I lead scientific research to evaluate the efficacy of novel nutritional solutions aimed at improving the health and well-being of pets.
+In this role, I lead scientific research to evaluate the efficacy of novel nutritional solutions aimed at improving the health and well-being of pets, with a particular focus on brain health.
 My work blends citizen science approaches with on-site research at the Hill's Global Pet Nutrition Center, and includes developing new cognitive, behavioral, and biological endpoints to quantify pet health.
-I also cultivate and lead collaborative external partnerships that have the potential to advance these research aims.
+I also cultivate and lead external partnerships that have the potential to advance these research aims.
+Previously at Hill's, I was a Principal Scientist on the Wearables Innovation team focused on developing collar-mounted tri-axial accelerometers for activity and behavior tracking in dogs and cats.

 Research Experience